Managers play a crucial role in culture-building at any company. You could even call them the guardians of workplace standards.

 Plus, new managers may be unlikely to ask for help, since they’ll want to prove that they deserved the promotion they just received.

-So, if you want your managers to succeed, you must give them the tools and support they’ll need to thrive.
+So, if you want your office to succeed, you must understand how to train and support new managers in a way that ensures they will thrive.

 Provide Training on Key Management Skills

 If an employee has never been a manager before, they’re entering a very unfamiliar world.
-Training on the following fundamentals will help them get comfortable with their new responsibilities and help them avoid mistakes that can do serious damage to office morale and culture.
+Training on the following fundamentals will help ease workplace pressure, get them comfortable with their new responsibilities and help new managers avoid mistakes that can do serious damage to office morale and culture.

 Listening and apologizing effectively